injinity/workstation/README.md

 - Install flux CLI in the toolbox
 - Set up flux CLI command autocompletion

-## There is a problem with this script, or I want it to do more
+## Contributing
-In this case feel free to just open an issue in this repo on GitHub or just create a pull request with the changes to the script you want to see.
+Feel free to just open an issue in this repo on GitHub or just create a pull request with the changes to the script you want to see.